wesleylhandy/seo-data-schema-wordpress-plugin/README.md

 ### Recommended Optional Plugins

-The following plugins will expose your entire site to GraphQL, which can be viewed form the WP Admin or exported via SSG plugins such as `gatsby-source-graphql`
+The following plugins will expose your entire site to GraphQL, which can be viewed form the WP Admin or exported via SSG plugins such as `gatsby-source-graphql`.
+This gives you an easy, visual representation of existing data for continued development.

  - WP GraphiQL https://wpgraphql.com/
  - WP GraphQL https://github.com/wp-graphql/wp-graphql